GenesysPureEngage/tutorials/get-business-hours-callbacks-nodejs/README.md

-# Get Office Hours "Open For" Time
+# Get Business Hours "Open For" Time

-This tutorial shows how to use the Office Hours API to get information on how long the office will remain open so that your application can schedule callbacks appropriately.
-The API takes into account regular office hours, holidays, and any other configured exceptions.
+This tutorial shows how to use the Business Hours API to get information on how long the office will remain open so that your application can schedule callbacks appropriately.
+The API takes into account regular business hours, holidays, and any other configured exceptions.

 ## Getting Started